 Anna FedewaEmail Anna

-Anna Fedewa is the Manager of Public Policy for NDSS where she works to connect members of the community to public policy through grassroots initiatives.
+Anna works to connect members of the community to public policy through grassroots initiatives.
 Anna’s passion for advocacy and disability rights grew from the friendships she made with individuals with Down syndrome and other disabilities as a young child and was further cultivated during her time teaching high school special education and working with her alma mater’s inclusive post-secondary program.
 Originally from Houston, TX, Anna holds a bachelor’s degree in early childhood-12 special education with a minor in psychology from Texas A&M University and a graduate certificate in nonprofit management from the Bush School of Government and Public Service.

 Olivia FraioliEmail Olivia

-Olivia develops social media content and external communications for the organization.
-Olivia comes with NDSS with strong connections to the Down syndrome community after working at several non-profits that support individuals with intellectual and developmental disabilities and their families.
-Olivia utilizes her experience in communications, fundraising, and relationship-building to advance the work of NDSS.
+Olivia works with internal and external stakeholders, digitally and in person, to advance brand awareness, enhance effective communication, build strong community relations, and deepen supporters’ connections to NDSS.
+In her role, Olivia utilizes the strong connections she built with the Down syndrome community while working at several non-profits that support individuals with intellectual and developmental disabilities and their families.
 Olivia holds a bachelor’s degree in sociology and women’s and gender studies from Rutgers University and is completing a post-graduate certificate in disability studies at the University of Maine.